Connect with others who understand.

 How Do Infusion Costs Affect People With MS?

 “I know how high the financial burden is when I have to go to get my infusions or just see the doctor,” another member said.
-“I need to travel to the Cleveland Clinic, and usually that entails staying overnight at a motel, plus the fuel costs are ridiculous.
-Then this cost rolls downhill to our personal finances.”
+“I need to travel to Cleveland Clinic, and usually that entails staying overnight at a motel, plus the fuel costs are ridiculous.
+Then, this cost rolls downhill to our personal finances.”

 What Is a Copay Assistance Program?